traelynbrasseaux/masters_project/README.md

 - Pose pipeline with visual overlays and traffic‑light feedback for squats.
 - Configurable angle thresholds per exercise in `configs/` for rapid tuning to local programs.
 - Modular `exercises/` design for adding ACL‑relevant tasks (e.g., double‑/single‑leg squat, drop jump, landing mechanics, step‑down) that target dynamic valgus and trunk control.
+ - Side‑view squat metrics: knee flexion and trunk angle are reported; hip angle output is currently removed.
+ - Knee valgus detection is disabled for side‑only capture and will return with a future multi‑view (front + side) setup.

 ### Planned extensions (for Louisiana context)
-- Add jump‑landing and change‑of‑direction screens with knee valgus indexing and side‑to‑side comparisons.
+- Enable concurrent front‑ and side‑view squat analysis to support knee valgus indexing; add jump‑landing and change‑of‑direction screens with side‑to‑side comparisons.
 - Simple readiness widgets (e.g., progression gates) to support milestone‑based rehab rather than time‑only decisions.
 - Profile‑aware presets for female athletes and youth age bands consistent with prevention literature. (set on user side)